-Pindul Cave is a rising star among destinations to visit in Jogjakarta.
+Pindul cave is a rising star among destinations to visit in Yogyakarta.
 It is a recently popular destination, best known for offering a unique new way of cave exploration.
 For travelers looking for a break from Yogyakarta’s temples and monuments.
-Pindul Cave provides a closer-to-the-nature option.
+Pindul cave provides a closer-to-the-nature option.

-Located 7 km south of Wonosari, Gunung Kidul regency, it is around 3 hours drive from Jogjakarta.
-The cave spans 350 meters with a width up to 5 meters.
+Located 7 km south of Wonosari, Gunung Kidul regency, it is around 3 hours drive from Yogyakarta.
+The cave spans 350 meters with a width of up to 5 meters.
 An underground river flows underneath between the two caves opening.
-Pindul Cave is the home of the 4th largest stalactite in the world.
+Pindul cave is the home of the 4th largest stalactite in the world.

-The stalactite is so large that it needs five grown adults to surround it.
-Before becoming available as a tourist attraction, locals considered Pindul Cave sacred.
-The place has a mythical vibe that surrounds it that few people dare to explore the inside.
+The stalactite is so huge that it needs five grown adults to circle it.
+Before growing to be a tourist attraction, locals considered Pindul cave sacred.
+The cave popping mystical vibe that only a few people dare to explore the inside.

-Locals whispers about ghosts and other supernatural beings dwelling the cave.
-The hard terrain also makes the cave difficult to explore without proper equipment.
+Locals whispers about ghosts and other supernatural beings dwelling in the cave.
+The hard terrain also makes Pindul cave difficult to explore without proper equipment.
 It remained largely unexplored for a long time.

-Finally opened for public in 2010, since then the place has thrived into a popular site, offering a unique kind of tourism worth trying for.
+Follow by further examination by the local government not long after that.
+Pindul Cave is then opened as a tourism site in 2010.
+Since then the place has thrived into a popular site, offering a unique kind of tourism worth exploring.